jlblancoc/nanoflann/README.md

     * [nanoflann::KDTreeSingleIndexAdaptor<>](https://jlblancoc.github.io/nanoflann/classnanoflann_1_1KDTreeSingleIndexAdaptor.html)`::radiusSearch()`
       * Finds all the neighbors to `query_point[0:dim-1]` within a maximum radius.
 The output is given as a vector of pairs, of which the first element is a point index and the second the corresponding distance.
 See an [example usage code](https://github.com/jlblancoc/nanoflann/blob/master/examples/pointcloud_kdd_radius.cpp#L141).
     * [nanoflann::KDTreeSingleIndexAdaptor<>](https://jlblancoc.github.io/nanoflann/classnanoflann_1_1KDTreeSingleIndexAdaptor.html)`::radiusSearchCustomCallback()`
     * Can be used to receive a callback for each point found in range.
 This may be more efficient in some situations instead of building a huge vector of pairs with the results.
+    * [nanoflann::KDTreeSingleIndexAdaptor<>](https://jlblancoc.github.io/nanoflann/classnanoflann_1_1KDTreeSingleIndexAdaptor.html)`::findWithinBox()` [New in 1.8.0]: Optimized search within a given axis-aligned bound box.
   * Working with 2D and 3D point clouds or N-dimensional data sets.
   * Working directly with `Eigen::Matrix<>` classes (matrices and vectors-of-vectors).
   * Working with dynamic point clouds without a need to rebuild entire kd-tree index.